chrishefele/uncrash.chefele/README.md

 This work creates visualizations using the data compiled by the "Uncrash" project run by Code For Princeton.
 The data is in in the [Uncrash github repository] (https://github.com/codeforprinceton/uncrash)

+The "Uncrash" team won 1st place in the "Data & Art Hackathon" at the West Windsor Arts Center in 10/23/2016.
+Some of the visualizations in this repo were used as part of the team's prize-winning entry.

 If you're just interested in the visualizations, look in the ./plots directory!

 The code used to create these plots/visualizations are (mostly) in R. Also, this repository does not include the original data; the scripts here assume that they can access the original "Uncrash" /data directory using the path "../../uncrash/data"